You’re speaking at the Innovation Games Summit about “The Flip Side of Innovation Games®”. What can attendees expect?

-I love the way that using these techniques really helps you understand the organisation, the dynamics and the attendees, as well as delivering clear insights into the problem or solution area.
+I love the way that using these techniques really helps you understand the organization, the dynamics and the attendees, as well as delivering clear insights into the problem or solution area.
 But for me, the main reason this area interests me is the positive experiences of the attendees.
-They enjoy using these techniques; they are engaged with the process; it feels like meaningful work; and most of all we all have a lot of fun.
+They enjoy using these techniques; they are engaged in the process; it feels like meaningful work, and most of all we all have a lot of fun.

 What techniques/games do you use most frequently and why?

-Do you have a favourite Innovation Game or technique?
-Why is it your favourite?
+Do you have a favorite Innovation Game or technique?
+Why is it your favorite?

 They are all awesome in their own way.
-I don’t really have a favourite, but my modified Speed Boat activity (come to my session to find out more) is certainly up there as a favourite.
+I don’t really have a favorite, but my modified Speed Boat activity (come to my session to find out more) is certainly up there as a favorite.
 It’s such a simple exercise to set-up, although I do think it requires considerable facilitator energy and focus to really gain its true value.
-Also this is a favourite because, for me, it consistently delivers huge insights in terms of business requirements, organisational culture, workshop attendee dynamics etc. and gives me a first glimpse as to how to embed change in the organisation.
+Also, this is a favorite because, for me, it consistently delivers huge insights in terms of business requirements, organizational culture, workshop attendee dynamics etc. and gives me a first glimpse as to how to embed change in the organization.

 What are you most looking forward to at the Summit?